royadeh/Master-Thesis/README.md

 ## ResNeXtify and Inverted Bottleneck

-ConvNeXt employs depth-wise and point-wise $(1 \times 1)$ convolutions to separate spatial and channel mixing, similar to the concept of depthwise convolution and weighted sum operation in self-attention of transformers.
+ConvNeXt employs depth-wise and point-wise $(1 \times 1)$ convolutions to separate spatial and channel mixing, similar to the concept of depthwise convolution and weighted sum operation in the self-attention of transformers.
 The inverted bottleneck architecture, where the MLP (Multi-Layer Perceptron) block's hidden dimension is four times larger than its input dimension, is also integrated into ConvNeXt.

 ## Depth-wise Convolution and Global Receptive Field